 KNX Partner Certification — Why It Matters

 The KNX Association certifies both products and people.
-A device is KNX-certified if it has passed conformance and interoperability testing in an accredited lab.
-A person becomes a KNX Partner by completing the five-day KNX Basic Course at an accredited training centre and is then listed in the KNX Association partner directory.
+A device is KNX-certified once it has passed conformance and interoperability testing in an accredited lab.
+A person becomes a KNX Partner by completing the KNX Basic Course at an accredited training centre and passing the exams, after which they are listed in the KNX Association partner directory.

-• KNX Advanced — additional course covering complex projects, IP backbones, secure KNX and large project commissioning.
+KNX Advanced Course — a further course covering complex projects, IP backbones, KNX Secure and large-project commissioning.

-• Project consequences — many UK commercial specifications require the commissioning engineer to be a KNX Partner with a current ETS Professional licence.
-Without certification, manufacturer warranties may be voided and M&E sign-off may be refused.
+Project consequences — many UK commercial specifications require the commissioning engineer to be a KNX Partner with a current ETS Professional licence.
+Manufacturers may also condition full warranty support on certified commissioning.

 How to Plan and Install a KNX System on a UK Project